 American Robert Gallo and Frenchman Luc Montagnier simultaneously announce the discovery of the AIDS virus

-The paleontologist Peter Sheehan of the Milwaukee Public Museum, decides to conduct a systematic search for fossils with 200 volunteers in an area well known and already beaten by fossil hunters: the Hell Creek Formation in Montana; the meticulous research lasts three years and leads
+The paleontologist Peter Sheehan of the Milwaukee Public Museum, decides to conduct a systematic search for fossils with 200 volunteers in a well-known area already trodden by fossil hunters: the Hell Creek Formation in Montana; the meticulous research lasts three years and leads to triple

 Barry Marshall, a doctor from Perth, Western Australia, finds that many stomach cancers and most ulcers are caused by a bacterium called Helicobacter Pylori